|

 Without

-understanding the real significance to this look into the past,
+understanding the real significance of this “look into the past”,

 understand what really is worth discussing, and why.